-Figure 7(b) presents the update rate of a single table.
+Figure 9(b) presents the update rate of a single table.
 By table update, we define each change of the resolution entry in the table, including the address change in an existing entry, and an old entry overwrite for a different VM.
 For the Central DB architecture, the updates are counted on the central data base, since it suffers a larger update rate than the EB tables.
 Since the central data base is updated upon each VM location change only, the shown update rate for Central DB is fixed for any table size in the EB.

-Figure 7(c) confirms the intuition that the table hit rate increases with the table capacity, and that for the Push and complete Pull architectures, the hit rate is lower than for the other approaches, since in these architectures the resolution tables store information about VMs that are irrelevant.
+Figure 9(c) confirms the intuition that the table hit rate increases with the table capacity, and that for the Push and complete Pull architectures, the hit rate is lower than for the other approaches, since in these architectures the resolution tables store information about VMs that are irrelevant.

-6.3 Benchmark Trace
+C. Benchmark Trace

-Next, we evaluate the system with a benchmark trace from the IBM Research Compute Cloud (RCCv2), where the customer data was anonymized [3].
-The extracted events from the trace are the creation and destruction times for various VMs in the data center, their placement, and their tenant assignment.
+Next, we evaluate the system with a benchmark trace from the IBM Research Compute Cloud (RCCv2), where the customer data was anonymized [38].
+The extracted events from the trace are (a) the creation and (b) the destruction times for 38,000 various VMs distributed among 7,000 tenants placed under 3,000 servers, which we assume to function as edge bridges in the data center, as well as (c) their placement, and (d) their tenant assignment.
 Furthermore, the address resolutions are randomly added with a ratio of 100 resolution events per VM location update event.
 The RCCv2 system does not include migration, thus the update events only consist of VM creation and destruction events.